 Operation and Technology Roadmapping –OTR

-This grant is aimed at helping businesses develop technology roadmaps that are aligned to the business goals and strategies.
+This grant is aimed at helping businesses develop technology roadmaps that are aligned with their business goals and strategies.
 It costs up to $25,000.
-The eligible business should be owned by a Singaporean or have 30 percent local ownership.
+The eligible business should be owned by a Singaporean or have 30 per cent local ownership.

-If you have questions concerning SMEs grants in Singapore, do not hesitate to contact us at 67899852.
+If you have questions concerning SME grants in Singapore, do not hesitate to contact us at 6965 7008.

-We can work together in preparing necessary documents and polishing through your application to increase your chances of getting approved for any particular grant on the list.
+We can work together in preparing the necessary documents and polishing your application to increase your chances of getting approved for any particular grant on the list.